-Modern Dentistry aims to restore normal comfort, function, aesthetics, phonation, and health to the patient.
-What makes Implantology unique is the ability to achieve this goal, however, the more teeth a patient loses the more challenging the task becomes [1].
-It is estimated that the number of dental implants used in the United States increased by more than 10 times from 1983 to 2002 and another five times from 2000 to 2005 [2].
-More than one million dental implants are performed each year [3].
-The high need and use of treatments related to implants result from the combined effect of several factors and the most important are: (1) aging population with longer life expectancy, and (2) age-related dental loss [3].
+The aim of Modern Dentistry is to restore normal comfort, function, aesthetics, phonation, and health to the patient.
+What makes Implantology unique is the ability to achieve this goal, however, the more teeth a patient loses the more challenging the task becomes [1-3].
+It is estimated that the number of dental implants used in the United States increased by more than 10 times from 1983 to 2002 and another five times from 2000 to 2005 [5].
+More than one million dental implants are performed each year [6].
+The high need and use of treatments related to implants result from the combined effect of several factors and the most important are: (1) aging population with longer life expectancy, and (2) age-related dental floss [6].

 In this sense, one of the major causes of osteopenia in women over 60 years of age is estrogen deficiency.
 This deficiency associated with aging causes an osteoporotic picture.
-A hormone replacement is necessary for an adequate treatment of the symptoms of menopause and to prevent possible osteoporosis [2,3].
-Some drugs help in the treatment of postmenopausal osteoporosis, they are calcitonin, bisphosphonates (BP) and the selective modulators of estrogen receptors [3].
-Thus, BP has been the best drug associated with significant improvement in the quality of life of patients with bone diseases such as Paget's disease, bone metastases, osteogenesis imperfecta, hypercalcemia and even severe osteoporosis [3].
+A hormone replacement is necessary for an adequate treatment of the symptoms of menopause and to prevent possible osteoporosis [5, 6].
+There are some drugs that help in the treatment of postmenopausal osteoporosis, they are calcitonin, bisphosphonates (BP) and the selective modulators of estrogen receptors [6].
+Thus, BP has been the best drug associated with significant improvement in the quality of life of patients with bone diseases such as Paget's disease, bone metastases, osteogenesis imperfecta, hypercalcemia and even severe osteoporosis [6].

 These drugs are used worldwide in cancer patients and are given intravenously as zoledronic acid (Zometa®).
-They can also be administered orally, such as alendronate (Fosamax®) and risedronate (Actonel®) for the treatment of postmenopausal osteoporosis [Duarte, Nociti, (2004)].
-In 2003, a side effect associated with the use of BP with oral manifestation called Osteonecrosis Associated with BP was described for the first time [4].
+They canalso be administered orally, such as alendronate (Fosamax®) and risedronate (Actonel®) for the treatment of postmenopausal osteoporosis Duarte, Nociti, (2004).
+In 2003, a side effect associated with the use of BP with oral manifestation called Osteonecrosis Associated with BP was described for the first time [7].